macalimlim/godot-rust-cross-compiler/README.md

 the files from one place to the other.

-Long story made short: any time you make a change in the Rust code, you need to issue a `make` command at the root of the repo.
+Long story made short: any time you make a change in the Rust code, you need to issue a `make` command at the root of the repository.

-This is tested under Linux and Mac OS X, I have no idea how it would work for MS-Windows (help needed, I was not able to setup a working environnement on MS-Windows).
+This is tested under Linux and Mac OS X, I have no idea how it would work for MS-Windows (help needed, I was not able to set up a working environment on MS-Windows).

-Cross Compiler Docker Image
+Cross-Compiler Docker Image
 ---------------------------

 The [docker image](https://hub.docker.com/repository/docker/ufoot/godot-rust-cross-compiler) is defined in